Pitak-Chakma/CS_Journey/README.md

 Feel free to use anything that you might find helpful.
 Take care.

 ## Topics
-1. CSC-101 + Lab :: Introduction to Programming
+1. Introduction to Programming
-2. CSC-203 + Lab :: Data Structures
+2. Data Structures
+3. Algorithms
-3. CSC-303 + Lab :: Object Oriented Programming
+4. Object Oriented Programming
-4. CSC-405 + Lab :: Database Management
+5. Database Management